 Sedation dentistry is a wonderful choice for patients who feel anxious about their dental treatment.
 Sedation dentistry involves using a sedative medication to help your child feel more relaxed and calmer during their treatment.
-At UPD, we offer several types of sedation dentistry to meet your child’s individual needs:
+At our office, we offer several types of sedation dentistry to meet your child’s individual needs:

 - Nitrous oxide (N2O), also known as laughing gas, is mixed with oxygen and inhaled during your child’s treatment to help them feel more relaxed.
 Nitrous oxide is a mild form of sedation that wears off within just a few minutes after we stop the flow of gas.
 The goal is for your child to feel very relaxed and tolerate things that may be uncomfortable.